 Nine directors have been nominated for election at the Annual Meeting.
 Directors will be elected by a plurality of the votes properly cast in the election of directors at the Annual Meeting.
 This means that the nine nominees who receive the largest number of "FOR" votes cast will be elected as directors.
-Shareholders cannot cumulate votes in the election of directors.
+Shareholders cannot cumulate votes in the election of directors

-The proposals to ratify the appointment of our independent registered public accounting firm if the votes properly cast favoring the proposal exceed the votes properly cast opposing the proposal.
+The proposals to (i) ratify the appointment of Deloitte as our independent registered public accounting firm and (ii) approve, on an advisory basis, the compensation of our NEOs will be approved if the votes properly cast favoring the proposal exceed the votes properly cast opposing the proposal.

-The proposal for an advisory vote on the compensation of the NEOs will be approved if the votes properly cast favoring the proposal exceed the votes properly cast opposing the proposal.
-However, because this result is advisory, the result will not be binding on us, the Board of Directors, or the Compensation Committee.
+The vote on the compensation of our NEOs is advisory, and the results thereof will not be binding on us, the Board of Directors, or the Talent and Compensation Committee.